Maximevilla/Maximevilla.github.io/index.md

 I've made some projects, not all of them are public.
 But my main one is to play with all the IT tools, frameworks, OS's and Infrastructures.

 * SwitchPort monitoring tool in Python
-* Custom WebApp for Doctors (Gesdoc), but none of them was intersted.
+* Custom WebApp for Doctors (Gesdoc), but none of them was interested.
 Project abandoned.
 * Exploration of the Andorran Internet.

 ### Download